phillord/m-buffer-el/README.md

 ## Status

-Early release, all APIs subject to change.
+The code is now in active use.
+APIs are open to change, but I am not intending to.

 ## Contributions